 So who doesn’t love a secret compartment?
 I know I do!
 I love my new floating shelves with a hidden secret tucked away inside one.
 This has got to be one of my favorite things to show you about my laundry room.
 I love the entire space but this one is so freaking cool!!!!
 Read with me friends on my journey on how to make this Laundry Room makeover have a huge impact in a little amount of space.

-I was researching about what to put in a laundry room, what is a necessity, what is a want, what is just adorable… because that matters to.
-I found a hidden gem, LITTERALLY, on Ana-white.com I found her post about her laundry room makeover and she had something I new I needed in my space, but wanted this exact concept and how she executed it was brilliant.
+I was researching about what to put in a laundry room.
+What is a necessity, what is a want, what is just adorable because that matters to.
+I found a hidden gem, LITTERALLY, on Ana-white.com.
+I found her post about her laundry room makeover.
+She had something I new I needed in my space.
+I wanted this exact concept and how she executed it was brilliant.
 BRILLIANT, I tell you!
 Her floating shelves with a hidden secret DRYING RACK built right on inside it.
 I had to add this to my design.
 So thank you so much Ana-white.com, her site is so amazing and inspirational with a ton of free tutorials.

-I am going to show you some images rather then tell you how to do this project as the step by step is on this link at Ana-white.com.
+I am going to show you some images rather then tell you how to do this project.
+The step by step is on this link at Ana-white.com.